 If you're like me, you've found yourself staring down the list of impressively (and intimidatingly)…

-Before we look at some budget machines, let’s see what we need
+Before we look at some budget espresso machines, let’s see what we need to know

 Technically we don’t need milk to drink espresso.
 But milk is in all those tasty and sweet drinks we like.
 So we need to be able to heat and foam milk to the perfectly.
 Our bubbles also should be the right size.
 Not too big but not too small.